Origin-Byte/.github/profile/README.md

 ## OriginByte

-Building standards and tooling to make like easier for games and NFT creators on Sui
+Building standards and tooling for Sui to simplify the development of games and NFTs
 * NFT Protocol
 * SUI Unity SDK